Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

-- **Activity Introduction**: Introduce interactive activities to foster community spirit and enhance participation in future events.
+- **Activity Introduction**: Introduce interactive activities that build community spirit and enhance participation in future events.

 - **Regularly Scheduled Events**: Establish a consistent schedule for support group meetings to ensure ongoing engagement.